-No Surprise at this point, the number of instances where a separate tax identification number is required are nowhere near as numerous as your banker might have you believe.
+No Surprise at this point, the number of instances where a separate tax identification number is required when funding your revocable trust are nowhere near as numerous as your banker might have you believe.
 The most common instances are three-fold:

 A) For Crummy Trusts or more commonly Life Insurance Trusts.
 Please note just because your trust owns a life insurance policy it doesn’t necessarily mean that you need to have a separate tax id number for the trust.
 However, if your trust is an Irrevocable Life Insurance Trust (ILIT) - it was specifically created to hold a life insurance policy - then it probably needs its own tax id number.